asearfos/chipper/docs/chipper_manual.md

 useful in getting rid of little bits of noise that are parsing as syllables or include small syllables that are not parsing.

-7. Use the crop sliders (under the bottom spectrogram) to remove onsets and offsets before or after the song that are just capturing noise.
+7. Use the crop sliders (under the bottom spectrogram) to remove onsets and offsets capturing any signal before or after the song.

 8. Add/Delete any onsets/offsets that are missing or extraneous.
 Try to add as few manual onsets/offsets as possible.
 It is better to have too many and have to remove.

-    *Tip:* Use the left and right arrow keys to move between the selected onset/offset and the others. *Use "Enter" to accept addition or deletion of onsets/offsets.
+    *Tip: Use the left and right arrow keys to move between the selected onset/offset and the others.
+Use "Enter" to accept addition or deletion of onsets/offsets.
 Use "x" to cancel addition or deletion of onsets/offsets.*

 9. Submit your parsed song, or toss if you think it is too noisy and you are not getting good data!

-    *Careful not to hit submit or toss twice in a row if you think the button did not work.
-It might just be loading the next file.
+    *Careful not to hit submit or toss twice in a row.
+If you think the button did not work, it might just be loading the next file.
 The **buttons should turn blue if they have been selected** and will be gray again when the new image is loaded.*

-Once you have parsed all the files in a folder, there will be a new folder called *SegSyllsOutput\_YYYYMMDD\_THHMMSS*.
-Three text files will be provided:
+Once you have parsed all the files in a folder, there will be a new folder called *SegSyllsOutput_YYYYMMDD_THHMMSS*.
+Each file submitted will have an associated gzip used in the next steps in Chipper.
+This is the only portion needed for Chipper to run Analysis.
+However, three human-readable text files will also be provided for the user:

 1. *segmentedSyllables\_parameters\_all* with the parameters used to parse the songs,